 If I do not write tests, I can save time.

 Those points are all misconceptions.
 First, even if you do not write tests from the start, you still need them.
 One day your code will need to change (new requirements, a refactor is needed, etc), and you'll want to be sure that it works as expected after the changes.

 If you do not write tests - not even after your code - you will spend most of the time debugging and bug-fixing instead of adding new functionalities.

 To wrap up

-Write tests before your code has huge benefits.
-At first it's not simple to fully embrace TDD, and it's easy to fall in the shortcuts of post-writing tests or even no-tests.
-If you practice TDD and stick with it you'll enjoy the benefits.
+The test-first approach has enormous benefits.
+At first, it's not simple to fully embrace TDD, and it's easy to fall into the shortcuts of post-writing tests or even no-tests.
+However, if you practice TDD and stick with it, you'll enjoy the benefits.